Rida12-fatma/st125481_a6/README.md

+📄 NLP-Based PDF Question Answering System
-Document-Based Question Answering using LangChain and FAISS This project implements a document-based question-answering system that allows users to query PDF documents intelligently using natural language.
-It leverages LangChain, FAISS, Hugging Face Transformers, and Sentence Transformers to perform document parsing, embedding, indexing, and question-answering.
+This project implements a Natural Language Processing (NLP) pipeline for querying PDF documents using a Retrieval-Based Question Answering (QA) approach.
+It utilizes Hugging Face Transformers, FAISS for vector similarity search, and SentenceTransformers for text embeddings.

-Features
+🚀 Features
-PDF Document Loading and Parsing using PyPDFLoader Text Chunking for efficient embedding and retrieval Embedding generation with all-MiniLM-L6-v2 (Sentence Transformers) Vector Store using FAISS for efficient similarity search LLM-powered response generation using Hugging Face's FLAN-T5-Large Persistent FAISS index for fast reload and inference Installation
-Install the required dependencies:
+Load and parse PDF documents
+Generate embeddings using all-MiniLM-L6-v2
+Build a FAISS vector store for efficient retrieval Integrate Hugging Face Language Model for generating answers Ask questions from loaded PDFs interactively
+🛠️ Technologies Used
+Python
+pypdf for PDF parsing
+sentence-transformers
+faiss for vector indexing
+transformers and HuggingFaceHub for LLMs
+RetrievalQA from LangChain (assumed)
+📂 Project Structure
+File	Description
+st125481_a6__NLP.ipynb	Main notebook containing all code and logic README.md	Project overview and usage instructions
+📋 Installation
 bash
 Copy
 Edit
-pip install pypdf
-pip install -U langchain-community pip install faiss-cpu pip install sentence_transformers
+pip install pypdf sentence-transformers faiss-cpu transformers langchain 📈 Usage
-Setup
+Add PDF files: Place your PDF files in the designated directory.
+Run the notebook: Execute cells to process PDFs, create embeddings, and query using the LLM.
+Ask Questions: Use the chatbot interface to ask questions related to the PDF content.
-Hugging Face API Token
+🔐 Hugging Face Token
-Set your Hugging Face API token as an environment variable:
+Make sure to load your Hugging Face API token securely for LLM access.

-bash
-Copy
-Edit
-export HUGGINGFACEHUB_API_TOKEN=your_token_here
-Input PDF Files
-Add your PDF files to the specified location and update the file path in the notebook:
+📄 Example
 python
 Copy
 Edit
-pdf_files = ["/path/to/your/document.pdf"]
-Usage
-Run the Notebook
-The notebook will:

-Load and split PDF text into chunks
-Generate embeddings and build a FAISS index Store/reload the FAISS index for reuse
-Accept user queries and return answers using the LLM Example Query
-After the setup, you can ask questions related to the contents of your PDF:

-python
-Copy
-Edit
-query = "What are the skills mentioned in the resume?"
-Model Info
-LLM Used: google/flan-t5-large from Hugging Face Embedding Model: all-MiniLM-L6-v2 from Sentence Transformers Vector Store: FAISS
-Notes
-Ensure that large PDFs are split efficiently to avoid memory issues.
-The FAISS index is saved as faiss_index.bin for persistence.
-Avoid committing your Hugging Face API token in public repositories.
-License
-This project is for educational purposes.
-Please check licenses for Hugging Face models and LangChain before commercial use.
+answer = ask_question("What is the summary of the first section?") print(answer)